pv8/pv8.github.io/_posts/2015-03-23-simple-http-server.md

 Serving HTTP on 0.0.0.0 port 8000 ...
 {% endhighlight %}

 And that's it!
+It's serving our directory on `http://localhost:8000`.

-For example, let's say we want to share our `~/Pictures` directory on our local network on port `5000`:
+For example, let's say I want to share my `~/Pictures` directory with my colleagues via local network on port `5000`:
 {% highlight bash %}
 $ cd ~/Pictures/
 $ python -m SimpleHTTPServer 5000
 Serving HTTP on 0.0.0.0 port 5000 ...
 {% endhighlight %}

-And it's serving the contents of our `~/Pictures` directory on [http://127.0.0.1:5000](http://127.0.0.1:5000)
+Assuming my IP address on the local network is `10.1.0.1`, my colleagues will be able to check out my pictures on `http://10.1.0.1:5000`.

 #### Python 3